mgomri/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     go up one level
     increment floor_count
     drop egg
+    check if egg is broken
     return floor_count - 1 (previous floor which is the last floor before the eggs started breaking)

 runtime complexity: O(1) it doesn't matter how much higher than f the building goes, f is still the same.